-- attend Wednesday Period 5 catch up session and complete the assessment if still outstanding. - Where an in-class assessment task is missed and the student does not provide a reason which is acceptable to the College and the student does not attend a catch up session (see Section 13 below for details) the student will receive a marks penalty which may include a mark of zero.
+- catch up in a Tuesday Period 5 study session and complete the assessment, if still outstanding. - Where an in-class assessment task is missed and the student does not provide a reason which is acceptable to the College and the student does not attend a catch up session (see Section 13 below for details) the student will receive a marks penalty which may include a mark of zero.